freedomofpress/securedrop/docs/test_the_installation.rst

 SSH to Both Servers Over Tor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Assuming you haven't disabled ssh over tor, SSH access will be
+Assuming you haven't disabled ssh over Tor, SSH access will be
-restricted to the tor network.
+restricted to the Tor network.

 On the *Admin Workstation*, you should be able to SSH to the *Application Server* and the *Monitor Server*. ::